 - Other web traffic statistics such as Google Analytics or Piwik Analytics.

-The information that is automatically collected is saved and used by DCYF to improve web services content and to help DCYF understand how people are using DCYF services.
+This information does not identify you personally.
+The information that is automatically collected is saved and may be used by DCYF to improve web services content and to help DCYF understand how people are using our services.

 Information that will be collected if you volunteer information.

 If during your visit to this website you participate in a survey and send DCYF, or one of the divisions within DCYF, an email, or perform some other online transaction, the following additional information may be collected:

 - Your email address and contents of the email.